the-eduek/restcountries/README.md

 ### What I learned

 Basically, this project was to test and practice my React knowledge.
 I used React Router v6.
+I also created a custom reusable `useFetch` hook to fetch data.

 With this project, I finally encountered a use case for the CSS grid `auto-fill` property.
 This was useful when a users search result contained a small number of countries.
 The `auto-fill` ensured that the search results did not take up all available space but instead implicit grid items filled up the space.